 The boat: The Junk

-S/Y June Hong Chian Lee or The Junk, as she is better known, is a restored teak wood Chinese merchant sailing vessel that offers a unique liveaboard diving experience in Thailand.
-Already with her friendly and very experienced crew and great food served on board, The Junk is the most charming and outstanding liveaboard vessel in Thailand.
+S/Y June Hong Chian Lee or The Junk, as she is better known, is a restored teak wood Chinese merchant sailing vessel.
+She offers a unique liveaboard diving experience in Thailand.
+The Junk is the most charming and outstanding liveaboard vessel in Thailand.
+Her friendly and very experienced crew is always there to help.
+Pair that with great food and it is a dream trip!
 She is so distinctive in fact that she has been used for several famous movies!
 The Junk can take up to 18 divers in 6 air conditioned cabins, offering a choice of double cabins, triple cabins and quads.
 All of them with their own private bathrooms with hot showers.